kumahq/kuma-website/app/_src/networking/transparent-proxy/reachable-services.md

 {% assign Kuma = site.mesh_product_name %}
 {% assign tproxy = site.data.tproxy %}

-When the transparent proxy is enabled, {{ Kuma }} automatically configures each data plane proxy to connect with every other data plane proxy in the same mesh.
-This setup ensures broad service-to-service communication but can create issues in large service meshes:
+When the transparent proxy is enabled, {{ Kuma }} automatically configures each data plane proxy to connect with **every other** data plane proxy in the same mesh.
+This setup ensures broad service-to-service communication but can create issues in large meshes:

 - **Increased Memory Usage**: The configuration for each data plane proxy can consume significant memory as the mesh grows.
 - **Slower Propagation**: Even small configuration changes for one service must be propagated to all data planes, which can be slow and resource-intensive.